 My role as an Advocate has been both varied and extremely rewarding, as I feel that I have been able to give others a voice by being able to speak up for them, expressing their views and opinions, both verbally and in written form.
 To date, I have been asked to complete surveys, questionaries, comment on draft documents and to attend webinar sessions to express my thoughts and views on a range of issues.
 Throughout 2021, I was asked to offer my opinion on a range of new innovations that have been reported in the media.

 More recently, I have appeared as a guest speaker in Podcasts and Webinars that were being conducted by Dementia Australia, Forward with Dementia and Hammond Care International.
-In June 2022, I will travel to London to present three abstracts at the 2022 ADI Global International Conference on Dementia.
+In June 2022, I travelled to London to present three abstracts at the 2022 ADI Global International Conference on Dementia.
 On the 9 September 2022, I will also be presenting an abstract at the Hammond Care International Dementia Conference that is being held at the Sydney Hilton Hotel.

 As a result, I believe that I have personally grown from all these experiences.
 Not only has it improved my confidence and self-esteem, but I feel that what I have achieved, and will continue to do in the future, will be of benefit to others who are less fortunate than me.
+Recently I submitted two abstracts for consideration to be presented at the 2022 ADI Asia Pacific Conference in Taiwan.